 Professor Adrian Streete

 Adrian Streete is Professor of Early Modern English Literature and Religion.
-He works on the relationships between early modern literature and religious, political, and philosophical thought.
-He is the author of two monographs, Apocalypse and Anti-Catholicism in Seventeenth-Century English Drama (Cambridge University Press, 2017), and Protestantism and Drama in Early Modern England (Cambridge University Press, 2009; paperback edition, 2011).
+He works on the relationship between literature and religious, political, and philosophical thought in the period 1500 to 1700.
+Adrian is the author of two monographs, Apocalypse and Anti-Catholicism in Seventeenth-Century English Drama (Cambridge University Press, 2017), and Protestantism and Drama in Early Modern England (Cambridge University Press, 2009; paperback ed.
+2011).
 He is the editor of Early Modern Drama and the Bible: Contexts and Readings, 1570-1625 (Palgrave Macmillan, 2012), and his co-edited volumes include Filming and Performing Renaissance History (Palgrave Macmillan, 2011), and The Edinburgh Companion to Shakespeare and the Arts (Edinburgh University Press, 2011).
 For reviews, see below under 'Additional Information'.

-In 2019 he will begin a two year Leverhulme Research Fellowship for his new project, 'Polemical Laughter in English Literary Culture, c.1500-1700'.
+In 2019 he begins a two year Leverhulme Research Fellowship for his new project, 'Polemical Laughter in English Literary Culture, c.1500-1700'.
 From 2019 to 2021, Adrian will also be directing a RSE funded Network on 'New Approaches to Catholicism and Literature in 21st Century Scotland' that will bring together teachers, academics, and public bodies.
 See the project website here: https://catholicismliteraturescotland.home.blog Previously he held a Leverhulme Research Fellowship (2010-2012) which funded his 2017 CUP book on apocalypse, anti-Catholicism, and drama; he has also won funding from the AHRC.
 In addition to his new projects, Adrian is working on a book about Shakespeare and religion.
-His Twitter handle is @profastreete

 He regularly reviews for presses such as Oxford University Press, Cambridge University Press, and Palgrave Macmillan, and for journals such as Shakespeare Quarterly, Studies in English Literature, Renaissance Drama, Shakespeare, and English.
 He has also acted as an external grant reviewer for the European Commission (Marie Sklodowska-Curie Fellowships/Horizon 2020), the Swiss National Science Foundation (SNSF), and the Netherlands Organisation for Scientific Research (NWO).
 He is an elected Fellow of the Royal Historical Society and an invited member of the JISC Historic Books Advisory Board.